-- 16. Any member subject to disciplinary action by American Flat Track, including a permanent revocation and loss of license to engage in professional competition, shall be ineligible to participate in any AMA-sanctioned amateur competition. - All riders and motorcycles participating in any AMA Amateur-sanctioned meet will comply with the Amateur Rule Book.

-18. The rider must be able to control his/her motorcycle or ATV at all times, and to ride it safely.
+- 15. American Flat Track Licensed Riders - a.
+Any rider holding an American Flat Track professional racing license must compete in the highest level class or classes offered. - b.
+Riders holding an American Flat Track professional racing license shall not compete in any age classes, shall not receive district points, shall not receive year-end district awards, and shall not participate in any amateur classes at the Amateur Nationals. - c.
+Any racer holding an American Flat Track professional racing license must wait one full year after their professional license expires to be eligible for Amateur National competition, district points, or year-end district awards. - 16.
+Any member subject to disciplinary action by American Flat Track, including a permanent revocation and loss of license to engage in professional competition, shall be ineligible to participate in any AMA-sanctioned amateur competition. - All riders and motorcycles participating in any AMA Amateur-sanctioned meet will comply with the Amateur Rule Book. - 18.
+The rider must be able to control their motorcycle or ATV at all times, and to ride it safely.
 This includes stopping, starting, standing still, mounting, dismounting, and putting one or both feet on the ground.
-The referee has the authority to disqualify a rider who can't safely control his/her motorcycle.
+The referee has the authority to disqualify a rider who can't safely control their motorcycle.